CascadeSTEAM/cascadesteam.github.io/cyber.md

 Watch this page for more information.

 ## Anticipated Meeting Dates & Times:
-- 2nd Thursday of each month from 5:30pm-7pm (excluding August and December)
+- 2nd Thursday of each month (excluding August and December)
+- 5:30pm-7pm
 - Locations will vary
-- Details available on this page and the [Cascade STEAM Meetup Page](https://www.meetup.com/cascadesteam)
+- Meeting details available on this page, the [Cascade STEAM Community Hub](http://hub.cascadesteam.org), and the [Cascade STEAM Meetup Page](https://www.meetup.com/cascadesteam)

 ## Startup Meeting
 Anyone with an interest in cybersecurity is welcome and encouraged to attend!

-**Cascade STEAM Cyber Startup**<br>
+**Cascade STEAM Cyber Startup Meeting**<br>
 Thursday May 8, 2025 @ 5:30pm-7:00pm<br>
 Bellingham Makerspace<br>
 [1Bellis, Fair Parkway #618, Bellingham, WA 98225](https://maps.app.goo.gl/RwDdve85Sm8feJHM9)